miohtama/capitalgram/posts/filecoin.md

 ### What do customers pay for such storage

-Assuming your business is willing to migrate away from one of the big three clouds, then you can look options like FileCoin.
+Assuming your business is willing to migrate away from one of the big three clouds, then you can look options like Filecoin.
 But in this case, the competition is also in other niche storage businesses, like [Wasabi](https://wasabi.com/) or [Backblaze](https://www.backblaze.com/).

 For example, here we have Wasabi:

 > Wasabi is the hot cloud storage company delivering disruptive storage technology that is 1/5th the price of Amazon S3 and faster than the competition with no fees for egress or API requests.

 Wasabi touts the figure of [$.0059 per GB/month, $0.0708 per GB/year](https://wasabi.com/cloud-storage-pricing/#three-info)
-so let's assume FileCoin must match that price.
+so let's assume Filecoin must match that price.

 ### What does it cost to produce a gigabyte of storage?